Sometimes I feel like a fraud.

 There are so many stuff going on.
 So many it’s hard to tell what’s useful and what’s not.

 Some people think that the only way to be happy is to have more money and get what they want.
-But I haven’t met a single person who is completely happy despite their wealth.
+But I haven’t met a single person who is completely happy despite their overflowing money.
 For some reasons, they still feel empty.

 That feels weird to me.